Learning with Subset Stacking: Computational Experiments

-In all our experiments, we have normalized the input as well as the output.
-Our computational study is conducted in Python, and our open source implementation is available online\footnote{\url{https://github.com/sibirbil/LESS}}.
-All the results of this section can be reproduced using the scripts that we have also shared on the same web page.
-We have mostly used a fixed set of parameters for \LESS{}.
-We shall refer to this method as \textit{default \LESS{}} subsequently, and the following definition explicitly states its parameters. \begin{definition} The \underline{default \LESS{}} uses linear regression for both local and global estimators.
+In all the experiments, we have normalized the input as well as the output.
+Our open source implementation on Python is available online\footnote{\url{https://github.com/sibirbil/LESS}}, which can be used to reproduced all the results in this section.

+\begin{remark}[Default Choices for \LESS{}] The following set of choices for \LESS{} was mostly used during the experiments.
 The percentage of samples is set to determine the number of neighbors ($k$), and then the number of subsets $m=\lceil n/k \rceil$.
-The subsets are created by selecting $m$ anchors randomly.
-For weighting in \eqref{eq: distance-based weights}, we use for any $\vx, \vx' \in \mathbb{R}^{p}$ the distance function $d(\vx, \vx') = \|\vx- \vx'\|_{2}$ along with $\lambda = m^{-2}$.
-The number of replications ($r$) is set to 20. \end{definition}
+The subsets are created by selecting $m$ anchors uniformly.
+For weighting in \eqref{eq: distance-based weights}, we use for any $\vx, \vx' \in \mathbb{R}^{p}$ the distance function $d(\vx, \vx') = \|\vx- \vx'\|_{2}$ with $\lambda = m^{-2}$.
+The number of replications ($b$) is set to 20. \end{remark}

-We next present the results of our numerical experiments.
-With all our experiments that require performance measurement and hyperparameter tuning, we have applied $5 \times 4$ nested cross-validation; that is, five-fold cross-validation is used for train-test split, and four-fold cross-validation is used for hyperparameter tuning.
-The mean-squared error (MSE) results are reported after averaging over five test splits.
+In the subsequent part, we distinguish the averaging and boosting variants of \LESS{} as \LESSA{} and \LESSB{}, respectively.
+In all experiments that require performance measurement and hyperparameter tuning, we have applied $5 \times 4$ nested cross-validation; that is, five-fold cross-validation is used for train-test split, and four-fold cross-validation is used for hyperparameter tuning.
+Mean-squared errors (MSE) are reported after averaging over five test splits.